nezaboodka/reactronic/README.md

 ## Quick Introduction

-Here is an example of transactional reactive code with observable object, transactional function, and reactive
+Here is an example of transactional reactive code:
-function:

 ``` typescript
 class Demo extends ObservableObject {